neoaddix/jekyll-markdown-navigator/README.md

-# Jekyll demo for Markdown # jekyll-markdown-navigator
+# Jekyll demo for markdown-navigator

+These are Jekyll samples for the development of Jekyll support in the Markdown Navigator plugin by Vladimir Schneider